egenerse/master-thesis/content/artemis_integration.typ

 To support this workflow, we implemented the *interactive mode* in the new Apollon.
 This required specialized handling of SVG rendering with an *exclude* functionality to remove selected elements from the main diagram view and render them in the sidebar.

-In the reengineered system, we introduced this feature by tracking mouse `enter` events on the individual SVG elements of the node (method or attribute).
-While the previous version treated methods and attributes as standalone UML elements, our new node structure embeds them within the class node.
-As a result, we rely on SVG regions and `id` detection to distinguish and selectively render the appropriate elements.
+In the reengineered system, we introduced a new feature that tracks a separate list, ExportingSelectedItems, instead of using selectedElementsList.
+This change enables users to select child elements of custom nodes—such as attributes and methods within a class node.
+While the previous version treated methods and attributes as standalone UML elements, the updated node structure embeds them directly within their parent class node.
+Consequently, we now use SVG regions and id detection to accurately identify and selectively render the appropriate elements.

 This change allows for cleaner internal data models while still supporting the flexible interaction features needed for quiz workflows.